PhD (full-time) - currently registered

-'Remembering and labeling the millions involved in Britain's Transatlantic Slavery', at Victims, Perpetrators, Bystanders and Collaborators as historical concepts: Redundant labels, useful categorisations or somewhere in between?
+'Remembering and labeling the millions involved in Britain's Transatlantic Slavery', paper delivered at Victims, Perpetrators, Bystanders and Collaborators as historical concepts: Redundant labels, useful categorisations or somewhere in between?
 (University of Kent, 19 June 2018).

 'Is slavery still on the margins?', poster session presented at Memories at the Margin: Exploring the voices and memories of the suppressed, marginalised, and silenced (University of Bristol, 7-8 June 2018).

 'Sites of Memory as Palimpsests?: Bristol's Statue of Edward Colston', paper delivered at Orientations: A Conference of Narrative and Place (University of Nottingham, 30-31 May 2018).

 'Why visit the sites?', poster session on methodological justification presented at the annual M3C Research Festival (University of Birmingham, 24 May 2018).

 'Greatest statesmen or worst villains?
 Public commemorations of defenders of enslavement', paper delivered at Moving Monuments: History, Memory and the Politics of Public Sculpture (Manchester Metropolitan University, 20-21 April 2018).

 Teaching Experience: Teaching Affiliate on 'Approaches to American Culture 1' in American and Canadian Studies at UoN (Oct-Dec 2018).
 Seminar Leader for 'Wilberforce and Wilberfest' session, as part of 'The British Slave Trade and Abolition' in the History department at UoN (Mar 2019).